(Visited 4,799 times, 1 visits today)

-There are far too many bars and restaurants within walking distance of North Harbor Tower to list.
+There are far too many bars and restaurants within walking distance of North Harbor to list.

 Cultural attractions.
-North Harbor Tower is near many of Chicago’s most popular cultural attractions.
+North Harbor is near many of Chicago’s most popular cultural attractions.

-The Loop’s theatre district begins a few blocks west of North Harbor Tower.
+The Loop’s theatre district begins a few blocks west of North Harbor.

 Parks, recreation.
-There’s a 4.6-acre park just west of North Harbor Tower within the Lakeshore East development.
+There’s a 4.6-acre park just west of North Harbor within the Lakeshore East development.

 The park, which provides mainly passive recreational opportunities, includes a variety of shaded areas, seating areas, water features, a children’s play area and a dog park with a doggie drinking fountain.

-Millennium Park, one of the city’s main attractions, is a short walk southwest of North Harbor Tower.
+Millennium Park, one of the city’s main attractions, is a short walk southwest of North Harbor.

-The north part of Grant Park, east of Millennium Park, is being transformed into the 28-acre Maggie Daley Park.
-It’s certain to become a major attraction, drawing year-round crowds to near-magical children’s play areas, a climbing area, a skating ribbon, gardens, tennis courts and more.
+The north part of Grant Park, east of Millennium Park, has been transformed into the 28-acre Maggie Daley Park.
+It’s become a major attraction, drawing year-round crowds to near-magical children’s play areas, a climbing area, a skating ribbon, gardens, tennis courts and more.

 Schools are important to families, and the building is within the attendance boundaries of Ogden Elementary School, one of the most highly-rated public schools in the city, and there’s door-to-door bus service from the building to Ogden.
-The K-8 phase of a new K-12 GEMS World Academy will open this fall at Lakeshore East, across the park from North Harbor Tower.
+The K-8 phase of a new K-12 GEMS World Academy opened in fall of 2014 at Lakeshore East, across the park from North Harbor.
 Grades 9-12 will open in the fall of 2015.
 The Chalk Preschool at Lakeshore East serves children ages 2-5.

 British Swim School classes in the building’s indoor pool begin with “tadpoles” aged 3 months and up.